CoderDojo is a movement oriented around

 regular sessions for young people.

-At CoderDojo NOVA (“CoderNova”), young people learn how to code, develop websites, apps, programs, games and more.
-CoderNova is set up, run by and taught at by volunteers.
-CoderNova makes development and learning to code a fun, sociable, and cool experience.
-CoderNova also puts a strong emphasis on open source and free software, and has a strong network of members and volunteers globally.
+At CoderDojo NOVA, young people learn how to code, develop websites, apps, programs, games and more.
+The Dojo is set up and run by volunteers.
+The Dojo makes development and learning to code a fun, sociable, and cool experience.
+The Dojo also puts a strong emphasis on open source and free software, and has a strong network of members and volunteers globally.

 Our current location: